What is an Online Flex Loan?Published on January 7, 2022 by Daniel Azzoli

 3. The Temptation to Borrow More

 A line of credit or credit card are both a type of revolving credit.
 This means that as long as you keep it open and pay off your balance, your credit limit will be available.
 A flex loan falls into this category.
+Especially being online and easy to access, this temptation to draw more money from an online flex loan may be even more enticing.

 Knowing you have a flex loan available waiting in the wings can be hard to ignore.
 You might be tempted to use your flex loan online more often, for things you don’t need.
 If you don’t budget for these purchases, you may rack up debt you can’t manage.